This article discusses the many wonderful things to do in Solvang, the Danish Capital of the United States.

 In Santa Barbara County, there is a little piece of paradise nestled among mountains.

 The Santa Ynez Valley is known for its rolling hills, vineyards, and charming towns.
-What is surprising to many is that, more than a 100 years ago, a group of Danes settled in a corner of this idyllic place.
+What is surprising to many is that, more than 100 years ago, a group of Danes settled in a corner of this idyllic place.

-Their village, Solvang (sunny fields) became the “Danish Capital of the USA.”
+Their village, Solvang (sunny fields), became the “Danish Capital of the USA.”
 Danish architecture, culture, and food survived the test of time.

 For those who are interested in visiting this enchanting place, I have prepared this article with details on things to do in Solvang.